Robi Domingo: Early life and education

-Domingo was born on September 27, 1989, to parents who are both doctors.
+Robert Marion Eusebio Domingo was born on September 27, 1989, to parents who are both doctors.
 His father, Roberto "Boy" Domingo who acted as his guardian inside the PBB house, is a General Surgeon while his mother, Mary Ann Eusebio Domingo works as the company doctor of SSS.
 Domingo has a younger brother named Robert Marlo Domingo (known as Maro) who also went inside the PBB house for one day.
 He was in a relationship with former Ateneo Lady Eagle now turned host, Gretchen Ho.

 Domingo has been attending Ateneo de Manila University since elementary and continued studying there for his pre-med studies after exiting the PBB house.
 On March 23, 2012, he graduated from college with a Bachelor of Science degree in health sciences.
 Instead of immediately going to medical school as he originally planned, he opted to take a year of absence from his studies to focus on his showbiz career.